DRG-Modding/Useful-Scripts/DRGModdingAutomationScripts/README.md

 ### ModIOQuickTestMod.bat
 Cooks, packages and uploads the mod to mod.io (essentially `QuickTestMod.bat` + `ModIOUpload.bat` but does not store files in the game directory)

+# Credits
+Samamstar for original bats
+Dr-Turtle for the mod.io integration system